R/mixedBayes.R

 #' @param sparse logical flag.
 If TRUE, spike-and-slab priors will be adopted to impose exact sparsity on regression coefficients.
 Otherwise, Laplacian shrinkage will be adopted.
 The default value is TRUE.

-#' @param structure two choices are available. "bi-level" for selection on both the main and interaction effects corresponding to individual and group levels. "individual" for selections on individual-level only.
+#' @param structure two choices are available. "bi-level" performs selection on both main effects and interaction effects corresponding to individual and group levels, whereas "individual" performs selections only on individual levels by ignoring the group structure.

 #' @return an object of class `mixedBayes' is returned, which is a list with component: